kainazzzo/printstreamer/README.md

 2. **See [DOCKER_RELEASE.md](./DOCKER_RELEASE.md)** for secure deployment and secrets management.
 3. **See [ARCHITECTURE.md](./ARCHITECTURE.md)** for technical details and configuration options.

+Tip: Use `./scripts/run.sh` to run in Docker interactively for first-time OAuth.
+It auto-binds `tokens/youtube_token.json` so future runs are headless.

 ---

 ## Need Help?